For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 And we're probably not the first to say this, but you'd definitely be the most popular person in your university halls with all that practice you'll be getting...

-The first of its kind in the UK, the Sexual Health Studies course at UCLan might cause a few awkward conversations with your parents, but it's a great shout for those looking for a career in sexual health services.
+The MSc degree in Sexual and Reproductive Health at Queen Margaret University might cause a few awkward conversations with your parents, but it's a great shout for those looking for a career in sexual health services.

-Awkward looks aside, it's probably worth it for the long-term rewarding career.
+Awkward looks aside, it's probably worth it for the long-term rewarding career aspects.

 10. Circus and Physical Theatre

-If studying Contemporary Circus and Physical Theatre at Bath Spa University doesn't float your boat then, quite frankly, we don't know what will.
+If studying Contemporary Circus and Physical Theatre at Circomedia doesn't float your boat then, quite frankly, we don't know what will.

-It's a top contender for the most fun-sounding degree we've come across.
+Located in Bristol, you can do an FdA or BA (Hons) in the subject.
+It's a strong contender for the most fun-sounding degree we've come across.
 You'll learn a whole host of skills and receive top physical training from experts in the field.

 To be honest, it shouldn't be hard to sell this course to you.
-But, this foundation degree course is definitely not for everyone and the circus lecturers take it very seriously – so no clowning around (sorry, couldn't resist).
+But, this degree is not for everyone and the circus lecturers take it very seriously – so no clowning around (sorry, couldn't resist).

 11. Fire Engineering